 Each year we offer award participants the opportunity to raise sponsorship for their place on the scheme by abseiling off the viewing tower at Segedunum Roman Fort in Wallsend.

-This year the event takes place on Monday 5th June between 3pm and 8pm.
-If you are an award participant and would like to take part, please email [email protected] to book a place.
+In 2017 the event took place on Monday 5th June between 3pm and 8pm.
+If you are an award participant and would like to take part, please email email@example.com to book a place.

 If you're wondering what the famous Dangle at 'Dunum experience is really like...read all about it and see the photos HERE.